dhonus/jellyfin-tui/README.md

 Most music players are either entirely terminal based but lack features and require a lot of work to setup; or are GUI based which I find to be slow and obtrusive to my workflow.
 I also wanted to utilize my jellyfin server as it's what I use for all my media.

 ### Features
-- streams your music from Jellyfin
+- stream your music from Jellyfin
 - lyrics with autoscroll (Jellyfin > 10.9)
 - sixel **cover image**
 - transcoding
-- double queue with order control, etc.
+- spotify-like double queue with order control, etc.
 - last.fm scrobbling
 - vim keybindings
 - MPRIS controls